-ADM Greenert serves on the Board of Advisors of ReefPoint Group, LLC and is a former United States Navy Admiral, who served as Chief of Naval Operations from 2011-2015, and retired from the Navy after over 40 years of Naval Service.
+ADM Greenert is a Strategic Advisor to ReefPoint Group, LLC and is a former United States Navy Admiral, who served as Chief of Naval Operations from 2011-2015, and retired from the Navy after over 40 years of Naval Service.
 Subsequent to his retirement, Admiral Greenert was appointed to numerous boards and positions of executive leadership where he brings a wealth of knowledge and expertise from a distinguished career as a senior military officer and government leader.
 In addition to his operational responsibilities, ADM Greenert, throughout his career has been a proven and passionate advocate supporting veterans’ healthcare programs.

 ADM Greenert graduated from the U.S. Naval Academy and completed studies in nuclear power for service as a submarine officer.
 When selected to flag rank, he served as Commander, U.S. Pacific Command, representative to Micronesia/Commander, U.S. Naval Forces, Marianas.
 In 2004, Greenert assumed command of U.S. Seventh Fleet.
 On September 23, 2011, ADM Greenert became the 30th Chief of Naval Operations.